sorobcyrus/Game/README.md

                 	@Quantity = 1100;

 ## Using SSIS packages
-1- Download the zip file into local (C:\GameDW\GameOLTP).
+1- Download the zip file into local (C:\GameDW\GameOLTP). <br />
-2- Change the connection to OLTP_Connection according to your environment.
+2- Change the connection to OLTP_Connection according to your environment. <br />
-3- Run BuildOLTP package to create the OLTP side.
+3- Run BuildOLTP package to create the OLTP side. <br />

-Please Note: ImportFromCSV and ExportToCSV packages will require the CSV files to be present (included in the download).
+Please Note: ImportFromCSV and ExportToCSV packages will require the CSV files to be present (included in the download). <br />